About the Supported Employment Program

 The Boston College Supported Employment Program has both professional staff and undergraduate work-study students, who provide Job Coach support to program workers.

 Q. What is a Job Coach?

 A Job Coach is an employment training specialist who works with people who have disabilities.
 Job Coaches specialize in helping workers with disabilities to perform the tasks of their jobs successfully.
 This includes providing intensive training, monitoring, assessment, and support to workers with special needs.
 In addition, they facilitate healthy working relationships between management and co-workers.

 Q. Does my business or Boston College department have to pay Supported Employment for its services?

-No. The funding for professional services provided by Program staff comes from the Massachusetts Department of Developmental Services (DDS) and the Massachusetts Rehabilitation Commission (MRC).
+No. The funding for professional services provided by Program staff comes from the Massachusetts Department of Developmental Services (DDS).
 A worker with special needs is paid on the regular payroll from the department in which they are employed.
 There are no additional costs to you for the support services provided to the employee with a disability.

 Q. What modes of transportation are available for employees to get to work?

 There are a number of possibilities for workers which may include THE RIDE via the MBTA or a referral to state funded transportation options.
-Boston College is also conveniently located near several MBTA train lines which are a short walk to campus.
+Boston College is also conveniently located near several MBTA green line train stops which are a short walk to campus.